Home › Blog › 7 Steps to Conduct a Survey- Best Practices, Tools, & More

 Here’s What to Look for in a Survey Tool:

 1. The number of deployment channels: Choose a tool that offers all the channels you want to conduct the survey on, like website, email, mobile app, product, link, etc. It’ll help to keep all the data in one place.
+For instance, if you find the appropriate emails you can research various channels to scrape the contacts of potential leads.
+If you learn how to use sales navigator to prospect, you can share surveys with a targeted LinkedIn leads list.

 1. Sufficient audience targeting options: Tools like Qualaroo offer advanced triggering options to target visitors’ behavior, actions, and other attributes to show your survey to the right people.